-In the content below, we’ll go over everything you need to know about Hospital Insurance.
+In the content below, we’ll review everything you need about Hospital Insurance.
 Then, we’ll look at some commonly asked questions on this topic to ensure you get all your answers.

 What is a Hospital Indemnity Insurance Plan?

 A Hospital Indemnity plan will give you cash benefits that help pay for the medical expenses associated with a hospital stay.
 While your current health insurance plan may cover some portion of inpatient care, copayments, coinsurances, or deductibles.
-It’s likely a Hospital Indemnity Insurance policy would help cover the costs you’d otherwise be responsible for paying.
+A Hospital Indemnity Insurance policy would likely help cover the costs you’d otherwise be responsible for paying.
 Enrollment in this type of insurance is beneficial because you get cashback in an emergency.

-Some insurance companies say the claim is payable even if you don’t get admitted to the hospital.
+Some insurance companies say the claim is payable even if you aren’t admitted to the hospital.
 You may only need to meet a minimum number of hours in the emergency room.
-Benefits aren’t dependent on the hospital bills.
+Benefits aren’t dependent on hospital bills.
 You’re paid in addition to any medical costs your policy would otherwise cover.
 You can use the funds to cover out-of-pocket costs or the cost of daily living.

 What is the purpose of Hospital Indemnity Insurance?